 What is an IRA rollover?

-You are able to roll over funds from an employer-sponsored plan to a traditional IRA or a Roth IRA.
-Everyone is eligible for a Roth IRA rollover as there are no income limits (although income limits still apply to contributions to a Roth IRA).
-Keep in mind that ordinary income taxes are owed on all amounts rolled over to a Roth IRA.
+You are able to roll over assets from an employer-sponsored plan to a traditional IRA or a Roth IRA.
+Because there are no longer any income limits on Roth IRA conversions, everyone is eligible for a Roth IRA conversion; however, eligibility to contribute to a Roth IRA phases out at higher modified gross income levels.
+Keep in mind that ordinary income taxes are owed (in the year of the conversion) on all tax-deferred assets converted to a Roth IRA.

 An IRA can be tailored to your particular needs and goals and can incorporate a variety of investment vehicles, as opposed to the limited number of options available in many employer-sponsored retirement plans.
 In addition, tax-deferred retirement savings from multiple employers can later be consolidated.